Fashion Design and Merchandising (FDM)

 FDM 221 Textiles I (3) Introduction to fibers, fabric structure, and finishes related to selection and care.
 Interrelationship between textile characteristics, properties, and end uses.
 Open to non-majors.
 A-F only.
 DP

 FDM 301 Fashion Forecasting/Marketing (3) Principles and practices in fashion trend forecasting and their role in apparel company marketing strategies.
 Analysis of aesthetics as it related to apparel and marketing.
 Adapting fashion trend forecasts to apparel lines.
-Restricted to FDM majors.
+FDM majors only.
 Pre: 101, 210, 216, and 221.

 FDM 315 Draping (3) Principles of pattern making through draping muslin models on standard garment forms.
 Pre: 205 and 215.